-Topping Cylinder
+Hoist Cylinder

-HOW TO ANALYZE TOPPING PERFORMANCE
+HOW TO ANALYZE HOIST CYLINDER PERFORMANCE

-The topping cylinder should hold up the boom and load with a minimal amount of drop-off.
+The HOISTcylinder should hold up the boom and load with a minimal amount of drop-off.
 The cylinder is equipped with a counterbalance type holding cartridge in the base of the cylinder.